 "To some extent this mimics the general population," he said, "but it is somewhat more prevalent and has special significance for those driving trucks."
 No one wants a driver to have a heart attack or stroke, fall into a diabetic coma, or fall asleep behind the wheel of an 80,000-pound truck.

-“Really what we’re looking for is to keep drivers healthy, fit and driving.
-That’s going to require more work on your part and on the doctor’s part.”
+"Really what we're looking for is to keep driver healthy, fit and driving.
+That's going to require more work on your part and on the doctor's part."

-He said fleets can require drivers to have a more comprehensive “fit for duty” exam than is called for in the federal regulations, to help identify at-risk drivers and address their health issues.
+Fleets can be proactive, he said, in requiring drivers to have a more comprehensive "fit for duty" exam than is called for in the federal regulations, to help identify at-risk drivers and address their health issues.

-McKinney, who is also a certified flight surgeon for the Federal Aviation Administration, said this is already the approach he takes with pilots.
+McKinney, who is also a certified flight surgeon for the FAA, said this is already the approach he takes with pilots.

-“That’s the way I treat my pilots who are at risk,” he said.
-“I see them more frequently than their certification requires.
-I carry on a relationship with them and their company way more than required by the FAA, so when certification comes up, we’ve already addressed issues such as high blood pressure, so I sign their card and they go off into the wild blue yonder.”
+"That's the way I treat my pilots who are at risk," he said.
+"I see them more frequently than their certification.
+I carry on a relationship with them and their company way more than required by the FAA, so when certification comes up, we've already addressed issues with high blood pressure or whatever else, so I sign their card and they go off into the wild blue yonder."